NiklasRosenstein/myo-python/README.md

 # Python bindings for the Myo SDK

-This is a `ctypes` based Python package wrapping the Myo SDK.
-It is supposed to be Python 2 and 3 compatible.
-Currently, only Python 2 was tested.
+The Python `myo` package is a ctypes based wrapper for the Myo shared libraries.
+Its goal is to give a complete exposure of the Myo SDK to Python developers.

+## Compatibility

+This package is compatible with Python 2 and 3.
+Development is taking place with CPython 2.7 and 3.4.

+## Example

 ```python
 # Copyright (C) 2014  Niklas Rosenstein